saurabh0719/js-validation/README.md

 4. Password contains atleast one letter, number and special character and is between 6 to 16 digits in length.
 5. Checks for all forms of invalid email input.

+Halts form submission and brings back focus to the field if any of the fields doesn't check out. html template has toggle password option.

 All done using regular expressions in javascript.